NOGIT007/PRP/README.md

 cd my-project
 claude

-# Ask Claude to help you build something!
+# Ask Claude to help you build something with PRP methodology!
 ```

 ## 📁 Framework Structure